Shashank-drz/Network-Security-Monitor/docs/troubleshooting.md

 **Cause:**

-The Grafana process inside the container does not have permission to write to the data directory (`./nsm-cpp-engine/logs/grafana_data`) on the host machine.
+The Grafana process inside the container does not have permission to write to the data directory (`./NetMon/app/logs/grafana_data`) on the host machine.
 This happens because the directory is owned by `root`, but the container runs as `user: "1000"`.

 **Solution:**

 Change the ownership of the host directory to match the user ID in the container.

-1. Navigate to the `nsm-cpp-engine` directory and stop the services if they are running:
+1. Navigate to the `NetMon/app` directory and stop the services if they are running:
     ```bash
-    cd nsm-cpp-engine
+    cd NetMon/app
     docker compose down
     ```

 2. Change the directory ownership.
-This command must be run from the `nsm-cpp-engine` directory.
+This command must be run from the `NetMon/app` directory.
     ```bash
     sudo chown -R 1000:1000 ./logs/grafana_data
     ```